-About 17pct of Macau resorts’ eateries shut: report
+About 17pct of Macau resort eateries shut: report

 Jan 07, 2021 Newsdesk Latest News, Macau, Top of the deck

-Nearly 17 percent of the food and beverage outlets at Macau’s casino resorts have suspended their operations as of early January, according to a Thursday report by the Chinese-language radio service of Macau’s public broadcaster TDM.
+Nearly 17 percent of the food and beverage outlets at Macau’s casino resorts had their operations suspended as of early January, according to a Thursday report by the Chinese-language radio service of Macau’s public broadcaster TDM.
 It cited information from the Macao Government Tourism Office (MGTO).

 As of January 4, there were 398 food and beverage outlets at the city’s casino resorts still operating, representing 83.26 percent of the aggregate number of such outlets at these properties, the report said.